June 15, 2020

 Kenyon is committed to fostering a climate free from sexual and gender-based discrimination, harassment and violence, intimate partner violence and stalking through clear and effective policies, a coordinated education and prevention program, and prompt and equitable procedures for resolution of reports of conduct prohibited under this policy.
 The College encourages all members of its community to participate in the process of creating a safe, welcoming and respectful environment.
-Kenyon’s Title IX and Intimate Partner Violence Policy applies to all forms of Prohibited Conduct that occur in the context of any Kenyon College education or employment activities and programs.
-Students on externally sponsored programs may also be covered by another institution’s policies, and outside of the US will also be governed by the local policies and laws wherever an incident occurs.
+Kenyon’s Sexual Misconduct and Harassment Policy: Title IX, VAWA, Title VII applies to all forms of Prohibited Conduct that occur in the context of any Kenyon College education or employment activities and programs.
+Students on externally sponsored programs may also be covered by another institution’s policies, and outside of the U.S. will also be governed by the local policies and laws wherever an incident occurs.

 The college is concerned about the safety and well-being of its students and about incidents of sexual misconduct whether on- or off-campus.
 If you experience any type of sexual misconduct, please know that you have options, you have rights, and support is available to you.
 We want you to know that you have options regarding how to respond as well as how to begin the healing process.